 The Independent Review Panel plays a critical role in the Wildlife Justice Commission’s process by conducting an objective examination and evaluation of the Wildlife Justice Commission’s Case File.
 Members of the Independent Review Panel are therefore carefully selected based on their: 1) affinity with the rule of law, transparency and anti-corruption; 2) independence; and 3) impartiality and high moral character.

 Independent Review Panel Member Profile

 The Members of the Independent Review Panel range from high-profile national and international judges to well respected academics, investigative journalists and authors with widely recognised expertise in wildlife or organised crime.
 In selecting the Members of the Independent Review Panel, the Wildlife Justice Commission strives for an even distribution of individuals based on their expertise, gender and geographical background.
-Their appointed is approved by the Wildlife Justice Commission’s Supervisory Board.
+Their appointment is approved by the Wildlife Justice Commission’s Supervisory Board.